 Anyone can be the victim of a pension scam, no matter how well informed they think they are.
 It is important that you can spot the warning signs.

-Source: www.thepensionregulator.gov.uk/pension-scams

 Scams are hard to spot and are often disguised with credible websites, testimonials and materials which make them look like the real thing.

-To help you spot the signs and protect yourself from a scam, the Financial Conduct Authority (F C A) and The Pensions Regulator suggest following four simple steps:
+To help you spot the signs and protect yourself from a scam, the Financial Conduct Authority (F C A) and the Pensions Regulator suggest following four simple steps:

 Step 1 - Reject unexpected offers If you’re contacted out of the blue about a pension opportunity, chances are it’s a scam.
 Pension cold calling is illegal and you should be very wary.
 An offer of a free pension review from a firm you’ve not dealt with before is probably a scam.